ADT Security System Review

 This company has stood the test of time and now offers smart home automation

 If you ask the average person in the United States to name a security company, chances are they’ll say ADT.
 Their blue and white door stickers have become an iconic symbol of their security systems, and for good reason: with over 140 years in business1, ADT is what comes to mind when you think of traditional home security.
-Of course, just because something has been around for a long time doesn’t mean it’s effective (see Diet Coke, the electoral college, etc.).
+Of course, just because something has been around for a long time doesn’t mean it’s effective.
 In this review, our security experts tested out ADT’s security system from unboxing it to getting alerts.
 Let’s see how it stacks up!